LAPIS is a fast web API for massive open virus sequencing databases: Background

 Pathogen genomic sequencing data are a key public health resource for responding to epidemic outbreaks.
-During the early stages of an outbreak, genomic sequencing data is essential to assess the origin, evolution and extent of spread of the pathogen \cite{Li_2021, Knyazev2022}.
-At later stages, sequencing data remains the primary early indicator of evolutionary and epidemiological changes as demonstrated repeatedly with SARS-CoV-2 variants (\cite{Viana2022, Chen2021-b117, Tegally2022}).
-Rapid analysis of sequencing data is hence a crucial component required for evidence-based public health responses to contain pathogen spread and mitigate negative consequences for the population.
-Although a lot of infrastructure for generating and analyzing genomic sequencing data in real-time was established during the SARS-CoV-2 pandemic, major challenges remain \cite{Black2020, Hodcroft2021, Knyazev2022}.
-In this paper, we present a new resource to support real-time interactive analysis of openly shared genome sequencing data for the ongoing COVID-19 pandemic and the recent monkeypox outbreak of international concern.
+During the early stages of an outbreak, genomic sequencing data are essential for understanding the origin, evolution, and extent of spread of the pathogen \cite{Li_2021, Knyazev2022}.
+At later stages, sequencing data are the primary early indicator of evolutionary and epidemiological changes, as demonstrated repeatedly with SARS-CoV-2 variants \cite{Viana2022, Chen2021-b117, Tegally2022}.
+Rapid analysis of sequencing data is therefore a crucial component for evidence-based public health responses.
+Although a lot of infrastructure for generating and analyzing genomic sequencing data in real-time was established during the SARS-CoV-2 pandemic, major challenges remain \cite{Black2020, Hodcroft2021, Knyazev2022, Chen2022-challenges}.

-We developed a public web API (application programming interface).
-Our resource LAPIS (Lightweight API for Sequences) provides fast and comprehensive filtering and aggregations capabilities for large genomic sequencing datasets.
-The query structure is illustrated in Figure \ref{fig:query}.
-Users can stratify the data, e.g. to obtain the geographic or temporal distribution of a mutation.
-It also streamlines the direct download of the data including aligned and unaligned sequences.